nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 more operationally complex DCCs.
-Newer or smaller DCCs, by contrast, may not currently have enough readily-available information to feasibly describe their experimental resources using the most complex model: CFDE will fully support cases like these by offering simpler but still well-structured metadata models, lowering some of the barriers to rapid entry into the data ecosystem.
+Newer or smaller DCCs, by contrast, may not currently have enough readily-available information to feasibly describe their experimental resources using the most complex C2M2 modeling level: CFDE will fully support cases like these by offering simpler but still well-structured metadata models, lowering some of the barriers to rapid entry into the data ecosystem.

 Simpler C2M2 metadata models must be maintained by CFDE in such a way as to maximize interoperability with